-Creeslough: Emergency services at Donegal petrol station explosion
+Creeslough: Multiple people injured in Donegal explosion

 - Published

-Emergency services are at the scene of a reported explosion in county Donegal.
+A number of people have been injured in an explosion in County Donegal.

-It happened at the Applegreen service station in Creeslough on Friday afternoon.
+It happened at an Applegreen service station in Creeslough on Friday afternoon.

 There are reports that a number of people have been seriously injured and ambulances are at the scene.